The Secret in Their Eyes: Plot

-In June 1974, judiciary agent Benjamin Espósito investigates the rape and murder of Liliana Colotto de Morales.
-Espósito promises her husband, Ricardo, he will find the killer and give him a life sentence.
-Espósito is helped by his alcoholic partner Pablo Sandóval and the new department chief Irene Menéndez-Hastings.
-Romano, Espósito's rival, accuses a pair of construction workers (one of whom is a Bolivian immigrant) of the murder, which angers Espósito upon discovering that both of them were tortured to obtain a confession.
+In June 1974, judiciary agent Benjamín Espósito investigates the rape and murder of Liliana Colotto.
+Espósito promises her husband, Ricardo Morales, that he will find the killer and ensure a life sentence.
+Espósito is assisted by his alcoholic partner Pablo Sandoval and the new department chief, Irene Menéndez-Hastings.
+Romano, Espósito's rival, accuses a pair of construction workers (one of whom is a Bolivian immigrant) of the murder, angering Espósito upon discovering that both of them were tortured to obtain a confession.

-Espósito finds a lead while looking at old photos of Liliana, which Ricardo gave him: many of them featured a man, identified as Isidoro Gómez, staring at her obsessively.
-Espósito and Sandóval sneak into Gómez's mother's house in Chivilcoy.
+Espósito finds a lead while looking at old photos of Liliana, which Ricardo gave him.
+Many of them feature a man, identified as Isidoro Gómez, staring obsessively at her.
+Espósito and Sandoval sneak into Gómez's mother's house in Chivilcoy.
 During the break-in, they find some letters from Gómez to his mother.
-Sandóval steals them and Espósito finds out after returning to Buenos Aires.
-Their "visit" only causes them trouble with their higher-ups, and they are unable to find any evidence in the letters.
-Gómez is still on the loose due to a careless phone call from Ricardo to Gómez's mother, in a desperate quest for his wife's killer.
+Sandoval steals them, and Espósito finds out upon returning to Buenos Aires.
+Their "visit" only causes trouble with their higher-ups, and they are unable to find any evidence in the letters.
+Gómez remains at large due to a careless phone call from Ricardo to Gómez's mother in a desperate quest for his wife's killer.
 Ultimately, the case is closed.

 In 1975, Espósito finds Ricardo in a train station in Retiro and discovers that he was trying to find Gómez in multiple stations.
-Espósito convinces Menéndez to reopen the investigation.
-Meanwhile, while getting drunk in a bar, Sandóval makes a discovery: an acquaintance of his identifies several names on the letters – seemingly without any connection – as footballers of Racing Football Club.
-After identifying him as a Racing fan, Espósito and Sandóval attend a game between Racing and Huracán, in hopes of finding Gómez.
+Espósito convinces Irene to reopen the investigation.
+Meanwhile, while getting drunk in a bar, Sandoval makes a discovery: an acquaintance of his identifies several names on the letters—seemingly without any connection—as footballers of Racing Football Club.
+After identifying him as a Racing fan, Espósito and Sandoval attend a game between Racing and Huracán, hoping to find Gómez.